LymeMIND/LM3-study-supporting-materials/README.md

 ### [Data](./data)

-This is de-identified data which can be used to re-produce most of the analysis presented in the paper, and/or used for additional analysis.
+This is a link to the de-identified data.
+It can be used to re-produce most of the analysis presented in the paper, and/or used for additional analysis.